 It was in Coney Island that Guthrie’s output peaked.
 After daily walks to Nathan’s for his morning hot dog, root beer, and beloved “hot patooties,” he wrote more than 150 songs, incorporating such odes to 1940s Coney Island as “Blintzes and cheeses/Knishes and spam/Go Coney Island/Roll on the sand.”
 And roll on the sand he did.
 When Woody Guthrie died in 1967, his ashes were scattered at Coney Island, his favorite place.

-Last month, Guthrie’s stretch of Mermaid Avenue was named in his honor.
+In 2019, Guthrie’s stretch of Mermaid Avenue was named in his honor.
 Mermaid and West 35th Street is now Woody Guthrie Way.